 Much has already been written about the history of the station elsewhere and I do not propose to go into great detail on this; the purpose here is to recount some of the challenges and successes in the period since acquisition and perhaps a little of the background.
-I must apologise if parts of the story seem a little 'dry' but it is important that I attempt to record as much of the detail as possible for posterity.
+I must apologise if parts of the story seem a little dry but it is important to record as much of the detail as possible for posterity.